 A Choir in every Care Home

 Musicaliti is proud to offer “a choir in every care home”, a national initiative from Sound Sense, the voice of community music.
 From September 2017, Musicaliti has offered local care homes and residential homes the opportunity to join in a musical session.
-With more information for care homes, we hope to develop a fantastic musical opportunity for the growing older community in Bolton.
+With more information for care and residential homes, we hope to develop a fantastic musical opportunity for the growing older community in Bolton.

 Singing has been shown to be beneficial in many ways.
 From helping to reduce feelings of isolation and anxiety to returning confidence and providing meaning, music is a powerful prescription that has no negative side-effects.
 It brings people together, allowing them to share favourite songs, helping concentration, relaxation and communication.
 It helps us to remember the good times, forget the negative times, and distract us from pain and discomfort.
 More than anything, music touches all of us.

 We use the same instruments as our children sessions.
 This familiarity helps to develop camaraderie and the feeling of contributing to the group experience.